/' __` __`\

 Codecompanion has a single buffer, while magenta.nvim has separate input & display buffers.
 This makes it easier to add some interactivity to the display buffer (since it's not directly editable).
 I think this makes it nicer for situations when the LLM uses multiple tools at once.
 So for example, in codecompanion when the LLM needs permission to open a file, or proposes a change, this takes over your editor, which isn't a nice workflow when the tool needs to edit multiple files.

 I think it's fairly similar.
 However, magenta.nvim is written in typescript and uses the sdks to implement streaming, which I think makes it more stable.
 I think the main advantage is the architecture is very clean so it should be easy to extend the functionality.
-Between typescript, sdks and the architecture, I think my velocity is pretty high.
+Between typescript, sdks and the architecture, I think my velocity is really high.

 magenta.nvim includes capabilities that neither plugin offers: